AJAYKUMAR-B-S/Namaste-React/Episode-04-Talk-is-Cheap,-Show-Me-the-Code/Theory/Episode-04-Theory.md

 <img src="../Assets/Picture2.png" width="200" height="150" alt="Without Fragments Example">

 ## Q: What is `Reconciliation` in React?
-A: `Reconciliation` is the process through which React updates the Browser DOM and makes React work faster.
-React use a `diffing algorithm` so that component updates are predictable and faster.
-React would first calculate the difference between the real DOM and the copy of DOM (Virtual DOM) when there's an update of components.
+A: `Reconciliation` is the process by which React updates the `Virtual DOM` to reflect changes in the underlying data.
+It is a core concept in `React` and is used to efficiently update the `UI` when the `state` of a component changes.<br>
-React stores a copy of Browser DOM which is called `Virtual DOM`.
-When we make changes or add data, React creates a new Virtual DOM and compares it with the previous one.
-Comparison is done by `Diffing Algorithm`.
+- When a component’s `state` or `props` change, React `re-renders` the `component` and creates a `new virtual DOM representation`.
+Then, it `compares` the `new virtual DOM` with the `previous virtual DOM` to determine the minimum number of changes necessary to update the `actual DOM`.
+This process is known as `reconciliation`.<br>
-React compares the Virtual DOM with Real DOM.
-It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
-This process is called Reconciliation.
+- React uses a fast and efficient `algorithm` to `compare` the `virtual DOM trees` and determine which parts of the `actual DOM` need to be updated.
+If a component’s `state` or `props` haven’t changed, React can simply `reuse` the previous virtual DOM tree, rather than creating a new one from scratch.
+This results in `faster updates` and `better performance`.

 ## Q: What is `React Fiber`?